An XI of transfers targets Liverpool dodged a bullet with: Cole, Werner…

 His time at St James’ Park was short-lived, as Boumsoung looked wildly out of his depth in England and drove manager Graeme Souness to distraction.

 Newcastle fans still wake up in a cold sweat thinking about his attempts at defending.
-He left the club 16 years ago.
+He left the club 16-and-a-half years ago.

 LB: Lucas Neill

 The Reds had a lucky escape when Neill chose the £70k weekly wage at West Ham over Liverpool in January 2007.

 Replying to Neill’s claims that he’d never spoken to Rafa Benitez, Rick Parry told the Daily Mail, “I don’t know who was on the other end of the telephone talking to Rafa when I was sat next to him, but I’m quite sure it was Lucas Neill.”

 Parry went on to add, “The decision by Lucas Neill not to accept our terms after we agreed a fee with Blackburn will bemuse many fans.”

 But we can’t help wishing the move went through if only to see Carragher’s reaction…

 READ: The day Jamie Carragher almost turned into a Scouse Tony Montana

 Another Hodgson target.
 2010 really was an annus horribilis for Liverpool…